 Government grants are recognized at their fair value in the year when there is reasonable assurance that the conditions attached to the grant will be met and that the grant will be received.
 Grants are recognized as income over the year necessary to match them with the related costs that they are intended to compensate.
-Grants related to expenditure on plant and equipment and on intangible assets are deducted from the carrying amount of the asset, and are recognized as income over the life of the depreciable asset.
-Repayable grants and interest-bearing loans are treated as sources of financing and are recognized as borrowings on the consolidated statements of financial position.
+Grants related to expenditure on property, plant and equipment and on intangible assets are deducted from the carrying amount of the asset, and are recognized as income over the life of the depreciable asset.
+Repayable grants, interest-bearing or interest-free loans are treated as sources of financing and are recognized as borrowings on the consolidated statements of financial position.
 Forgiveness of loans is recognized upon legal notice from the lender.
+The benefit of interest-free loan is calculated as the difference between the fair value of the interest-free loan and the proceeds received and recognized as income over the term of the loan.